Fantom-Factory/afFormBean/readme.md

     @HtmlInput { type="select" }
     Colours colour

-    // then in your bean.properties:
+    // then in your bean.props:
     option.red.label  = Roses are red
     option.blue.label = Violets are blue